anuj7781/io-passthru/benchmark/README.md

 1. Copy the script to your fio repo ```cp benchmark/measure-scaling.sh /home/test/fio/```

 2. Run the script, pass two arguments: char-device and block-device, respectively.
-(Note: you can pass any char/block device. /dev/ng0n1 and /dev/nvme0n1 are used as examples only in sample command.)
+(Note: you can pass any char/block device. /dev/ng0n1 and /dev/nvme0n1 are used as only examples in sample command.)

 3. Results will be placed in pt and blk file in the output directory.

 Sample command:
 ```
-# ./measure-scaling.sh /dev/ng0n1 /dev/nvme0n1
+./measure-scaling.sh /dev/ng0n1 /dev/nvme0n1
 ```

 Scalability across multiple(two) devices
 ===================================
-measure_linear_core.sh uses a distinct core for each device to measure peak performance of io_uring_char and io_uring_block path across multiple devices.
+measure-two-devices.sh uses a distinct core for each device to measure peak performance of io_uring_char and io_uring_block path across multiple devices.

-1. Copy the script to your fio repo  ```cp benchmark/measure-linear-core.sh /home/test/fio/```
+1. Copy the script to your fio repo  ```cp benchmark/measure-two-devices.sh /home/test/fio/```

 2. Run the script, pass two char device and two block device as arguments in that order.
 (Note: you can pass any char/block device.
 The sample command is just an example.)

-3. Results will be placed in pt${device_count} and blk${device_count} files in the output directory.
+3. Results will be placed in pt and blk files in the output directory.

 Sample command:
 ```